library

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly guides when to use: 'Surface this immediately whenever the user signals self-harm or imminent danger.'
-This is clear, unambiguous, and leaves no doubt about the appropriate invocation context.
+Explicitly states when to use: 'immediately whenever the user signals self-harm or imminent danger.'
+Clear condition with no ambiguity.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.